On the Sublinear Regret of Continuous K-Max Bandits: Algorithm for K-Max Bandits with General Continuous Distribution

 However, we know that in the discrete K-Max bandits converted from the continuous K-Max bandits, there is no such assumption (different from \citet{wang2023combinatorial} who requires deterministic tie-breaking rule).
-When multiple arm has $X_i(\tau) \in M_j$, the observed winning arm $i_t = \arg\max X_i(\tau)$ is not a fixed one, and even we do not know the distribution of the winner.
-Because of this, we cannot guarantee that condition on $i\in S_\tau, j_\tau \le j$, we increase the counter for every time $X_i(\tau) \in M_j$.
-Some steps that $X_i(\tau) \in M_j$ but $X_i(\tau)$ is not the winner are missed.
+When multiple arms have $X_i(\tau) \in M_j$, the observed winning arm $i_\tau = \arg\max X_i(\tau)$ is not a fixed one, and even we do not know the distribution of the winner.
+Because of this, we cannot guarantee that conditional on $i\in S_\tau, j_\tau \le j$, we increase the counter $C_t(i, j)$ for every time step $\tau$ such that $X_i(\tau) \in M_j$.
+Some steps where $X_i(\tau) \in M_j$ but $X_i(\tau)$ is not the winner are missed.
 This nondeterministic tie-breaking effect, arising from the continuous-to-discrete transformation, induces systematic negative bias in conventional estimators $\{\hat q_{i,j}^t\}$.
-Therefore, to guarantee that our used $\{\bar q_{i,j}^t\}$ is an upper confidence bound of $\{ q_{i,j}^*\}$, we need another bonus term (i.e., the term $(K-1)\frac{L^4}{j^2}$), given by a novel concentration analysis with bias-aware error control.
-This is shown in the following key lemma, where the formal version is in \Cref{lemma:concentration-formal}.
+Therefore, to guarantee that $\{\bar q_{i,j}^t\}$ is an upper confidence bound of $\{ q_{i,j}^*\}$, we need another bonus term.